jaanli/dontcharge.lol/index.md

   - title: Step 2
     details: You might need to walk somewhere (exercise), or you might need to ask someone for help
   - title: Step 3
-    details: If you do not charge your phone, you are not able to use it, buying you some respite - and not wasting electricity (sustainable development goals have sustainability in the name!)
+    details: If you do not charge your phone, you are not able to use it, buying you some respite - and not wasting electricity (sustainable development goals have sustainability in the name!).
+Oh also if you disable your video you will conserve your battery (also good for the environment).
+  - title: Other tidbits
+    details: Feel free to get up and move around, turn off the video, or ask a question at any point (and expected me to do the same)
 ---